dnddnjs/dqn_multiprocessing/README.md

 * queue 2 : model learned by learner
 * queue 3 : indicator whether learning is over or not

+# How to train
+'''
+python cartpole_mp.py
+'''

 # Future do
 I will implement multi-processing on Atari game!